PullaPantangi/iac-teraform-aws/README.md

-#  this repo intended for usage of terraform concepts for aws resources
+#  This repo intended for usage of terraform concepts for aws resources
 # you can checkout branches for more info